KCisSICKnasty/SICKnasty-FO4/README.md

 - Navigate to the "Paths" tab.
 - Change the bottom path to "game/Fallout4.exe".

+*Simple Fallout 4 Downgrader*

+***Feature:*** One button press downgrader for your game.

+- Under executables, choose "Simple Fallout 4 Downgrader".
+- Click "Run" and wait for it to finish, then close the window.

 *Bethini Pie*

 ***Feature:*** Optimal ini tweaks at the push of a button.